FDA/amia-2017-dataed-hackathon/_episodes/06-analysis-r.md

 ~~~
 {: .source}

 Now that we are equipped with a function to calculate similarity, we can create distance matrices for arrays and genes.
 Starting with arrays, we create a square matrix for the arrays and store the similarity of every pair.
-We create a *distance* matrix by defining distance = 1 â€“ similarity for each pair of arrays.
+We create a *distance* matrix by defining distance = 1 – similarity for each pair of arrays.
 Similarity can take values ranging from -1 to 1.
 Therefore, pairs of items with high similarity (close to 1), will have a distance close to zero, and pairs with low similarity (close to -1) will have a distance close to 2.
 Note that `gweight` is used for weighting the indices of the array-pair (not `eweight`).

 ~~~
 a.sim.mat<-matrix(ncol=ncol(mat), nrow=ncol(mat))